 Major depressive disorder is a severe episode of depression that tends to last from seven to nine months.
 A child with major depression experiences persistent, intense feelings of sadness and hopelessness that significantly impact her daily life and ability to function.

 - Unusual sadness, persisting even when circumstances change

 - Reduced interest in activities she once enjoyed; reduced feelings of anticipation

 - Shifts in sleep patterns

 - Harsh self-assessment (“I’m ugly.
 I’m no good.
 I’ll never make friends.”)

 Major depression is sometimes treatable with therapy alone, but experts agree that a combination of therapy and medication is usually the best approach.

-Childhood and adolescent depression is often treated with interpersonal therapy (IPT), behavioral activation or cognitive behavioral therapy (CBT).
+Childhood and adolescent depression is often treated with cognitive behavioral therapy (CBT), interpersonal therapy (IPT) or dialectical behavior therapy (DBT).